 - You should know about the health issues faced by the Persian Cat.

-Cats are much more independent and don’t actually crave companionship much compared to dogs but It is still really important that you take your time out for your cat regularly.
+Cats are much more independent and don’t actually crave companionship much compared to dogs, but It is still really important that you take your time out for your cat regularly.

-You need to brush them regularly, play with them and feed them proper quality food.
+It would be best to brush them regularly, play with them and feed them proper quality food.